Content Regulation / Censorship, Hate Speech, Public Order, Religious Expression, Political Expression

 Additionally, on the day of the press release, a national news service Ura.ru (Ура.ру), requested the police review another of Mr. Sokolovsky’s videos entitled “An Ideal Orthodox Marriage?” on the basis that it might offend the feelings of believers.
 In the video, Mr. Sokolovsky mocked the religious guidance on how to create a good family.

-Mr. Sokolovsky was arrested on September 2, 2016 in his apartment and charged under Articles 282 (incitement of hatred) and 148 (violations of freedom of conscience and religion) of the Criminal Code in relation to nine videos on his YouTube channel.
+Mr. Sokolovsky was arrested on September 2, 2016 in his apartment and charged under Articles 282 (incitement of hatred) and 148.1 (public acts aimed to insult the feelings of religious believers) of the Criminal Code in relation to nine videos on his YouTube channel.
 He was also charged under Article 138.1 of the Criminal Code (illegal sale of special technical resources used for secret surveillance) because a camera pen was found in his apartment.

 On September 3, 2016, there was a hearing before the Kirovsk Court of Yekaterinburg.
 The proceedings were closed to the public and members of the media.
 The Kirovsk Court found that there was enough evidence to merit a further investigation and placed Mr. Sokolovsky into a temporary detention facility for two months while the investigation continued.
 He was later placed under house arrest.